chris-tina-w/Portfolio-of-Data-Science-Projects/README.md

 # *Christina's Data Science Portfolio*
 Welcome to my repository of data science projects!
 With a background in medicine, I am exploring the world of data science through academic study and self-directed learning.

 This collection highlights my journey of building technical skills and applying them to interesting real-world datasets and challenges.
-My goal is to bridge the gap between data and meaningful insights.
+My goal is to bridge the gap between data and meaningful insights through machine learning and AI.

 # Project 1: SQL and Tableau
 In this project, I analysed a dataset featuring famous artists and their works by: